ktran03/KTCustomSlider/README.md

   <img src="http://i.imgur.com/tWAAlEw.gif" alt=“KTCustomSlider” title=“KT”CustomSlider>
 </p>

-KTCustomSlider is a highly customizable slider control for iOS and Mac OS X. It can be made to look exactly like UISlider, or any other way you like.
-It also has a ‘control value option’ that displays a triangle at the control value, and alternate undertone colours.
+KTCustomSlider is a highly customizable slider control for iOS.
+It can be made to look exactly like UISlider, or any other way you like.
+It also has a ‘control value option’ used as a point of comparison.

 ## Usage